Renewing DACA Applicants

 - Have continuously resided in the United States since you submitted your most recent DACA request that was approved; and

 - Have not been convicted of a felony, a significant misdemeanor, or three or more misdemeanors, and do not otherwise pose a threat to national security or public safety.

 It is recommended you submit your DACA renewal 120-150 days before your EAD expires.
 Check out this helpful DACA Renewal Calculator for assistance.

 How to Renew

 - Form I-821D, Consideration of Deferred Action for Childhood Arrivals

 Use the most recent version of Form I-821D on our website or USCIS will reject your form.

 Follow the instructions on all three forms to submit them to USCIS.
 There is a $410 filing fee for Form I-765 and an $85 biometric services (fingerprints and photo) fee, so the total cost is $495.

-In addition, the Office for Services for Undocumented Students provides emergency funds for DACA renewals HERE
+In addition, Services for Undocumented Students provides emergency funds for DACA renewals HERE

 Do not submit any additional documents at the time you request renewal unless: